 FINRA has warned that non-traded REITs are not usually suitable for the average investor – especially senior investors.
 According to FINRA:

 “Non-traded REITs are rarely, if ever, suitable for short-term investors and even long-term investors must be willing to bear the risks of illiquidity.”

-Promoters of non-traded REITs say they offer a sizeable annual return from rental income and that after 7-10 years, property can be sold and investors can get their money back – or even more if the property is sold for profit.
+Promoters of non-traded REITs say they offer high yields from rental income and that after 7-10 years, property can be sold and investors can get their money back – or even more if the property is sold for profit.
 Unfortunately, that isn’t always the case.

 Some of the reasons why non-traded REITs are a risky investment option: